top of page

 I organized all my gear and started walking.
-After 100 meters I remembered to test my GPS.
+After a few minutes I remembered to test my GPS.
 It turned on, the battery drained within 20 seconds, and then the device switched off.
 The second time the same thing happened.
-I figured this might have been due to the cold.
-As I hadn't been able to buy a map online I now wouldn't have anything to orient with.
+I figured this was due to the cold.
+As I hadn't been able to buy a proper map online I now wouldn't have anything to orient myself by.
 Fortunately they sold maps in the restaurant.

-In the beginning I followed a wide forest road that even had lights.
+At first, I followed a wide forest road that even had street lights.
 Later it turned into an unlit smaller path.
-The moon reflected of all the ice crystals, which looked very nice.
+The moon reflected of all the ice crystals.
 After an hour it was 8 o'clock and time to set up camp.
 It was pretty cold.
-I got ready to cook dinner, this time I had brought Esbit tablets to cook with, instead of my gas or petrol stoves which don't work well at low temperatures.
-I took out my lighter... it didn't turn on, likely also because of the cold.
-As I was still close to the restaurant I decided to return tomorrow.
-I purposely had brought some spare granola bars for situations like this, so didn't go hungry.
+I got ready to cook dinner and took out my lighter.
+It didn't turn on, likely also because of the cold.
+As I was still close to the restaurant I decided to go back the following day.
+I purposely had brought some extra granola bars for situations like this, so I didn't go hungry.

-It also seemed wise to eat the orange I had bought, before it turned into a frozen cannonball.
-Pitching my bivy bag and sleeping bag went pretty well, although going inside it was pretty cold.
+It also seemed wise to eat the orange I had brought, before it turned into a frozen cannonball.
+Pitching my bivy bag and sleeping bag went pretty well, although climbing inside in the freezing cold wasn't super pleasant.
 Soon it became really dark and the temperature dropped even more.
 I put on the leggings I had brought and also used my sleeping bag liner.
-By then I didn't feel cold anymore; these temperatures were a lot more serious than the ones I had experienced in the Vosges or Black Forest.
+That was enough to feel warm, the temperatures there were a lot more serious than the ones I had experienced in the Vosges or Black Forest.